Vivojay/mariana-music-player/docs/KNOWN_LIMITATIONS.md

 - ReplayGain analysis and optional recommendation embeddings require separately managed tools or optional dependencies.
 Playback remains available when they are absent.
-- Native speaker/device switching, signed packaging, credentialed remote broadcasting, and the eight-hour soak require real target environments.
+- Automatic default-speaker following is implemented and deterministically tested, but native Bluetooth/speaker switching, signed packaging, credentialed remote broadcasting, and the eight-hour soak still require real target environments.
 Automated mocks are not substitutes for those release gates.
 - The legacy REPL is intentionally preserved for command compatibility.
 Its remaining extraction into smaller command handlers is maintenance work, not a condition for using the modern media pipeline.